 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Most deaths in low- and middle-income countries are caused by non-communicable diseases such as cancers, diabetes, heart disease and injuries.
+Most deaths in low- and middle-income countries are caused by non-communicable diseases such as cancers, diabetes, heart disease, and injuries.
 Many of these deaths could be avoided by reducing smoking, excessive alcohol consumption, and high-sugar diets.
-Uniquely placed at the intersection of the health policy, research, and finance communities, CGD aims to advance understanding of this problem, the industries that promote these products, and the cost-effectiveness of public policies.
-Our experts are also involved in high level international efforts to promote effective pro-health fiscal policies such as excise taxes on tobacco, alcohol, and sugary beverages.
+Uniquely placed at the intersection of the health policy, research, and finance communities, CGD aims to advance understanding of this problem, the industries that promote these products, and the cost-effectiveness of public policies including pro health excise taxes.

 Most money and responsibility for health in large federal countries like India rests with subnational governments — states, provinces, districts, and municipalities.
 The policies and spending at the subnational level affect the pace, scale, and equity of health improvements in countries that account for much of the world’s disease burden: India, Indonesia, Nigeria, and Pakistan.